-Detailed recommendations for water circulation are given in BS 5546.
+Detailed recommendations for water circulation are given In BS 5546.
 Whilst the boiler provides hot water, there may be occasions when a cylinder will be used, for instance, if the property has two bathrooms.
-Detailed recommendations of this application is given in section 3.13.
-Thermostatic control should be used in the heating circuits and the cylinder if one is fitted.
+Detailed recommendations of this application are given in sections 3.13.
+Thermostatic control should be used in the heating circuits and the cylinder if one is fitted